Oscario0/loom/README_Loom.md

 ### Common Problems

+- on the first run, you might need to install `elan`.
+If prompted by VSCode, agree to installation.
 - You might be requested to update `smt` dependency.
 To do so, in your terminal:
   - change directory to the `Loom` subdirectory of this artifact
   - type